marcinklysz/TouristGuideAroundStrzelin/README.md

 <h1 align="center"> Strzelin - Android app </h1>

 <p align="center">
-  This is an application that is a replacement for the traditional tourist guide around Strzelin historical track.
+  This application is a replacement for the traditional tourist guide around Strzelin historical track.
 </p>

 ## Table of contents